quinnpkelly/Portfolio-Analysis/README.md

      - Users can search commits by id, receive the name, format, and ID of a desired commit
      - Users may also synchronize multiple repositories into a single one, which will preserve the time order associated with each commit, which is determined by each unique ID
+     - J-Unit testing is included, to ensure that the repository produces the correct output for each method